zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-google.md

 should be.)

 [APZ 33.14] (# apz33.14) {# apz33.14 .ref .apz} "Know the Great Dhamma too
-The great Dhamma of "receives" says to the immortal Nirvana.
-(Ii) Some a Something is the solace of all editions, the solace of all subdivisions, lust Decay, decay, quarantine, that is Nirvana.
+The great Dhamma of "receives" says to the immortal Nibbana.
+(Ii) Some a Something is the solace of all editions, the solace of all subdivisions, lust Decay, decay, quarantine, that is Nibbana.
 The greatness is Greatness is the foremost, the noblest, the known, the understood The great Dhamma is also known to cross this ogha.
 Thus you lust, Dittoghaya, Avijjoghaya, you will cross, you will go beyond.
 It means you will exceed.